 The pain is worse when I think back to last week—when I was blissfully ignorant of femoral head fractures, shoulder joints, and how steel pins and plates put broken arms back together again.
 I want to weep when I remember how freely I stretched through yoga, wrote articles, jogged backwards up hills.

 Those days are over and it doesn’t help to dwell there.
-I feel better when I gently embrace my broken arm, see Jesus sitting at the foot of my sofa, and ask Him how they coped with broken limbs and painkillers back when He was a carpenter.
+I feel better when I cradle my broken arm, picture Jesus sitting at the foot of my sofa, and ask Him how they coped with broken limbs and painkillers back when He was a carpenter.
 The key to healing my brokenness is blossoming within the pain and confusion.

 2. Remember that it’s not all about you